 It’s important that they understand all this, and most importantly, that they believe in you and honestly support your goals.

-The road to starting and running a successful small business on your own is no doubt a difficult one, but if successful, the rewards can easily outweigh the hardships encountered along the way.
+The road to starting a business on your own is no doubt a difficult one, but if successful, the rewards can easily outweigh the hardships encountered along the way.